knownsec/Kunyu/README.md

 [fenix@knownsec 404](https://github.com/13ph03nix)
 [0x7F@knownsec 404](https://github.com/0x7Fancy)

+# 0x07 Events

+ **404StarLink 2.0 - Galaxy**

+ **WHC 2021 (补天白帽大会) Best Weapon of the Year Award **

+ **KCON 2021 Arsenal**

 # 0x07 Community

 If you have any questions, you can submit an issue under the project, or contact us through the following methods.

-Scan the QR code to add the ZoomEye staff member WeChat, and remark Kunyu, which will draw everyone to the ZoomEye cyberspace surveying and mapping exchange group
+1、Scan the Wechat QR code to add ZoomEye operation Wechat, and comment on Kunyu, which will draw everyone to the ZoomEye Cyberspace Surveying and Mapping Exchange Group for communication.

 ![](./images/yunying.jpg)